We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

 There are some important nuances to these Hispanic numbers.
 Perhaps most notably, there is a sizable education gap.
 Biden won college-educated Hispanic voters by 39 points, but the Democrat won those with some college education or less by 14 points.

-That education gap mirrors the education gap regularly seen in the broader voting population.
+That gap mirrors the education gap regularly seen in the broader voting population.

 Unfortunately, Pew's sample sizes from 2016 weren't big enough to break down Hispanic voters by gender that year, so it's impossible to see if this group's gender gap widened.